 3. Lateral border or interosseous crest: It begins below the iliotibial tract’s tubercle and descends the tibia’s lateral surface.
 The lateral border gives attachment to the interosseous membrane that binds the tibia and the fibula together.
 The fibular notch replaces the interosseous border at the lower end of the tibia.
 The distal end of the fibula fits here.

-1. Medial surface: The medial surface is smooth, convex, and broader above than below.
+1. Medial surface: The medial surface is smooth, convex, and broader than below.
 It remains bound by the anterior and medial borders.
-It is subcutaneous, which means there is a minimal fat layer between the bone and the skin, and it also has no muscles attached to it.
+It is subcutaneous, meaning there is a minimal fat layer between the bone and the skin and has no muscles attached to it.
 Due to this, the medial surface is palpable along the entire length of the leg, specifically on the anteromedial side.

 2. Lateral surface: The lateral surface is narrower than the medial.
 The anterior and interosseous margins border it.

 3. Posterior surface: The posterior surface is confined by the interosseous and medial margins.
 It features a bony ridge called the soleal line.
 The line crosses this surface diagonally and eventually blends with the medial border of the tibia.